warrieka/geopunt4arcgis/README.md

 ==============

 ####English:

 Geopunt4Arcgis is an extension for arcgis, aimed at local goverments in Flanders.
 It essentialy a port of geopunt4Qgis, to C-charp and Arcgis.
+As all potential users speak dutch, the rest of this README is in dutch.

 See also:
 https://github.com/warrieka/geopunt4Qgis